akkadotnet/akka.net/docs/articles/streams/workingwithgraphs.md

 In order to create a Source from a graph the method ``Source.fromGraph`` is used, to use it we must have a ``IGraph<SourceShape, T>``.
 This is constructed using ``GraphDSL.Create`` and returning a ``SourceShape`` from the function passed in .
-The single outlet must be provided to the ``SourceShape.Of`` method and will become “the sink that must be attached before this Source can run”.
+The single outlet must be provided to the ``SourceShape.Of`` method and will become "the sink that must be attached before this Source can run".

 Refer to the example below, in which we create a Source that zips together two numbers, to see this graph construction in action: